 In 1910 Russia had 381 breweries, of which 110 were Jewish-owned, hence almost 30%; see pp. 314-315 of the 1911 study Emigration Conditions of Europe, which examined prospects for continued Jewish emigration to the United States.

-Poland has a separate table, which shows Jewish capital was employed in 45 breweries.
-The total number in the country is not stated.
+Poland has a separate table, which shows Jewish capital was employed in 45 breweries, presumably excluding Galicia, a province then of the Austro-Hungarian Empire.
+The total number is not stated.

 The percentage of Jewish ownership for Russia, and probably for Poland, was much higher than for other countries, in part reflecting the substantial Jewish population in the Pale.
 The Report noted many Jewish firms were small, judged by the number of employees and mechanical power utilisation.